Have you ever wondered about the benefits of breathing deeply or how to do it?

 You’ve probably had enough of all this nerdy nervous system stuff, though.

 Let’s get into what all this means in terms of real-world outcomes.

 What are the benefits of breathing deeply?

 In a 2009 experiment, participants were directed to inhale slowly for up to 4 seconds and then exhale slowly for up to 6 seconds at a rate of 6 breaths per minute through the nose (11).

 After only five minutes, participants’ blood pressure decreased significantly and their heart rates dropped slightly.

-Compared to a control group who breathed normally, those who performed diaphragmatic breathing were found to have increased insulin, reduced blood sugar, and reduced reactive oxygen species.
+Compared to a control group who breathed normally, those who performed diaphragmatic breathing demonstrated increased insulin, reduced blood sugar, and reduced reactive oxygen species.